exo-archives/aio-ecm-dms/patch/ECM-5452/readme.txt

 When displaying document's title, The unescapeIllegalJcrChars method of org.exoplatform.ecm.utils.text.Text should be applied in order to revert changes done to save node in the JCR.
 The changes should be done in the view1.gtmpl related to the nt:file

-Tests performed at QA/Support Level ?
+Tests performed at QA/Support Level?
 *